JuliaMolSim/DFTK.jl/docs/src/guide/parallelization.md

    ```

 For some cases (e.g. a single `k`-Point, fewish bands and a large FFT grid)
-it can be advantages to add threading inside the FFTs as well.
+it can be advantageous to add threading inside the FFTs as well.
 One example
 is the Caffeine calculation in the above scaling plot.
 In order to do so
 just call `setup_threading(n_fft=2)`, which will select two FFT threads.
 More than two FFT threads is rarely useful.